dotnetweekly/dnw-gatsby/src/newsletters/2018/10/creating-a-chat-application-using-react-and-aspnet-core.md

 ---
 _id: 5aa498a38c31090eed4917a7
-title: 'Creating a chat application using React and ASP.​NET Core'
+title: "Creating a chat application using React and ASP.​NET Core"
 url: 'https://asp.net-hacker.rocks/2018/02/05/react-chat-part1.html'
 category: 5aa498a38c31090eed4917a7
 slug: 'creating-a-chat-application-using-react-and-aspnet-core'